Photos and article by Carpe Diem Alumni Evangeline Scazzero

 Reverse Culture Shock (n.):

-Processing the ironic, and at times frustrating, feelings of reverse culture shock after time abroad is a crucial part of a cultural immersion experience.
+Processing the ironic, and at times frustrating, feelings of reverse culture shock after a gap semester or gap year abroad is a crucial part of a cultural immersion experience.
 Here’s why:

 There’s a huge difference between reflecting and dwelling after you come home from your sojourn.
 Differentiating between the two can save you a lot of trouble in the long run.